ondrejsevcik/knowledge-base/books/elegant-puzzle.md

 > Example: In Q3, we will reduce time to render our frontpage from 600ms to 300ms.
 In Q2, render time increased from 500ms to 600ms.

+### Guiding broad organizational change with Metrics

+Use metrics and dashboards to nudge people into change (very effective, scalable)